 Our doors in Edinburgh and Glasgow have been closed since March with no current roadmap to opening soon.
-Our Newcastle venue did reopen in late summer with a small selection of massively reduced capacity shows.
-Due to updated English lockdown restrictions Newcastle is now closed until at least December 2nd
+Our Newcastle venue did reopen in late summer with a small selection of massively reduced capacity shows. lockdown was reinstated in England from October so Newcastle is now closed.

 We have been awarded £71,257 from Arts Council England for our Newcastle venue, less than 40% of what we asked for.

 We have also been awarded £250,000 by Creative Scotland for our Edinburgh and Glasgow venues.
 This is the maximum grant possible and demonstrates that our venues provide a significant cultural offering and that we are a viable business which deserves to survive and continue to grow post Covid19.

 As it stands, based on income and funding received since the onset of Covid in March - including donations – we will still have incurred an overall loss of £184K by the end of October.

 This grant funding allows us to offset the net losses incurred to date and the losses that we expect to incur between now and the end of March if our venues continue to remain closed.
 This includes protecting the jobs of our remaining 27 staff.

 Even with the recently announced funding and the income generated from donations, The Stand will still incur a loss of around £140K for the year ending March 2021 unless further funding can be drawn down.